 - GATK Queue - A pipelining system built to work natively with GATK as well as other high-throughput sequence analysis software.

-- Nextflow - A fluent DSL modelled around the UNIX pipe concept, that simplifies writing parallel and scalable pipelines in a portable manner.
+- Nextflow (recommended) - A fluent DSL modelled around the UNIX pipe concept, that simplifies writing parallel and scalable pipelines in a portable manner.